 For a free legal consultation with a DWI Reduction Lawyer serving Allen, call (214) 696-9253

 Convincing the prosecutor to drop felony DWI charges to a misdemeanor can significantly reduce the penalties you face.

 If you face aggravated felony DWI charges, we may successfully have the aggravating circumstances disregarded, substantially reducing the potential penalties you face.

 We may have other options to help you with a DWI reduction.
 Our legal team will identify any diversion programs that you may qualify for.
 We can also explore the possibility of negotiating a community supervision agreement or, if necessary, we can prepare your case and defend you in court.

 Legal Strategies for DWI Reduction

 At the Law Offices of Randall B. Isenberg, we have many options for challenging Allen drunk driving charges.
 The prosecutor must meet a high burden of proof to get a conviction.
-Our legal team will identify weaknesses in your case that we can use to establish reasonable doubt.
+Our Allen DWI reduction lawyers team will identify weaknesses in your case that we can use to establish reasonable doubt.

 Some of the DWI legal defense strategies we have used in the past include:

 Allen DWI Reduction Lawyer Near Me (214) 696-9253